BrentNoorda/FuncyTag/README.md

 * version 0.0.1 released Feb 22, 2013.
 This is a first stab in hopes of getting some feedback from someone... anyone...
 * version 0.0.2 released Feb 25, 2013.
 Add python version.
+* version 0.0.3 released Feb 26, 2013.
+When attribute values are undefined/None, do not set the attribute.

 ------------------------------------------------------------------------------